7 sensitive skincare tips

 Here’s something you may not know: all skin can feel sensitive at times.
 External factors in our environment like pollutants, the weather, our diet, and irritants found in some beauty products, can all play a part in causing sensitivity, making skin feel tight, itchy, or inflamed.
 Hooray.
-But, while you can’t change the weather, you can make some simple changes to your skincare routine, to help soothe and protect your skin, and help prevent those pesky reactions.
+But, while you can’t change the weather, there are lots of easier methods for dealing with sensitive skin.
+Try these simple sensitive skincare tips to soothe and protect your skin and help prevent those pesky reactions.

 1. Get back to basics

-The simpler the better when it comes to sensitive skin.
-Starting with your cleanser, forget harsh chemicals that can upset your skin and rather look for soothing, gentle products.
-Over-cleansing?
-It’s a thing!
-Squeaky-clean is not how you want your skin to feel - we’re after gently cleansed and refreshed.
-Simplify your skincare kit with products like our Simple® Water Boost Micellar Cleansing Water, which doesn’t dry out skin but removes daily dead skin cells, impurities, and excess oil, gently.
+Most skincare tips for sensitive skin can be summed up in one principal: keep things simple.
+Starting with your cleanser, forget harsh chemicals that can upset your skin and rather look for products that soothe.
+Skincare can actually have the opposite effect if you overdo it!
+Squeaky-clean is not how you want your skin to feel – we’re after gently cleansed and refreshed.
+Simplify your skincare kit with products like our Water Boost Cleansing Micellar Water, which doesn’t dry out skin but removes daily dead skin cells, impurities, and excess oil, gently.

 2. Remove your make-up before you sleep

-Ah, we know it, the last thing we feel like before bed!
+Yep, sometimes it’s the last thing we feel like doing before bed!
 But removing make-up before slipping between the sheets can quickly become a (good) habit.
-Skin can be aggravated by leaving make-up on when you’re catching those Zs.
-A gentle foaming cleanser can help keep sensitive skin feeling fresh and clear at the end of each day.
+Whether or not your skin is usually sensitive, your face can be aggravated by leaving make-up on when you’re catching those Zs.
+A gentle foaming cleanser can help keep sensitive face skin feeling fresh and clear at the end of each day.
 Worried the foam will leave your skin feeling tight?
-A soap-free cleanser, like Simple Kind to Skin Moisturising Facial Wash won’t dry out your skin.
+A soap-free cleanser, like Kind to Skin Moisturising Facial Wash will help to not dry out your skin.

 3. Handle sensitive skin with care